 You say to yourself, “I’m not so sure.
 I don’t even know how to dance.
 How the heck do you go to a dance party when you don’t know how to dance?”

-“What goes on at these things anyway?”
+“What goes on at the ballroom dance parties anyway?”

 Although individual dance studios may have slightly different agendas for the practice party, basically they have certain activities in common.

 - Dance Mixer